Skip to main content

 When you let purpose drive you, not pressure, when you let clarity, not comparison, set your course.
 When you stop just "walking in the dark" and start moving because you can see.

-Jesus said, "I am the Light of the world.
-Whoever follows me will not walk in darkness, but will have the light of life."
+Jesus said, "I'm the Light of the world.
+Whoever follows me won't walk in darkness, but will have the light of life."
 (John 8:12)

 That includes your business strategy, customer journey, Monday mornings, and messy meetings.